 Address: Norðurljósavegur 9, 240 Grindavík, Iceland

 If you ever flicked through Instagram and saw people swimming in mesmerizing blue water, chances are they were at the Blue Lagoon.
 The Blue Lagoon is a geothermal spa on the Reykjanes Peninsula that’s easily accessible from Reykjavik.
-In fact, many travelers choose to visit the Blue Lagoon either right when they arrive or just as they’re leaving, since it’s pretty close to the airport.
+Many travelers choose to visit the Blue Lagoon either right when they arrive or just as they leave, since it’s close to the airport.

 While the lagoon is man-made, the water is a byproduct of the geothermal power plant nearby.
 The water is vented from the ground near a lava flow and used to run turbines that generate electricity, and then the water is fed into the lagoon.

 The silica reflecting the sunlight gives the seawater its hypnotic blue color, and it has been proven to have healing, and rejuvenating abilities.
 The water maintains a temperature of about 100 degrees Fahrenheit year-round, and overall the water is a mix of about 70 percent seawater and 30 percent fresh water.